 The Anglo-Saxon spelling shifted to account for the different pronunciation in Old English.

 Each alphabet has different uses.
 Younger Futhark was widely known and disseminated.
-We’ve seen its use across Scandinavia and different Viking settlements.
+We’ve seen its use across Scandinavia and various Viking settlements.
 Elder Futhark, on the other hand, was secretive and elite.
 For reference, over 3,000 inscriptions of Younger Futhark have been found.
 Only around 350 have been found of Elder Futhark.

 However, artifacts containing a blend of both translations have also been found.